isomerpages/imda-tradetrust/_about/Legality Guide.md

 ---
 <h3><strong>Legality Guide</strong></h3>
 <p>Previously, usage of electronic versions of bills of lading had been difficult
-due to technological and legal challenges in establishing what is the "original document" and "who possesses it".
-TradeTrust is designed to follow the requirements set out in the UNCITRAL Model Law on Electronic Transferable Records (MLETR) to address these difficulties.</p>
+due to technological and legal challenges in establishing which is the "original document" and "who possesses it".
+TradeTrust is designed to facilitate systems to achieve the requirements set out in the UNCITRAL Model Law on Electronic Transferable Records (MLETR) to address these difficulties.</p>
-<p><strong>Instead of contractual rule book, your TradeTrust-enabled electronic documents will be supported by statutory law.</strong>
+<p><strong>Instead of relying wholly on contract law, your TradeTrust-enabled electronic documents can be supported by statutory law.</strong>
 </p>
 <blockquote>
 <p>When using these electronic documents across MLETR-aligned and/or non-MLETR-aligned